nohc2001/InfinityBinaryInteger/README.md

 expr is math expression with ibr and operation(operation, function..).<br />
 irr is real number that contain expr<br />
 irc is complex number class that contain two irr.<br />
-equa is equation. it can have roots. function is math function.<br />
+equa is equation. it can have roots.<br />
+function is math function.<br />
 Set is Set<br />
 Axiom is Custom axiomatic system of Math. it can make Many Theorms in that axiom.<br />